Kingxukai/linux/Documentation/driver-api/media/drivers/pxa_camera.rst

 ---------------------

 a) QCI stopped
-   Initially, the QCI interface is stopped.
+   Initially, the woke QCI interface is stopped.
-   When a buffer is queued, start_streaming is called and the QCI starts.
+   When a buffer is queued, start_streaming is called and the woke QCI starts.

 b) QCI started
-   More buffers can be queued while the QCI is started without halting the capture.
-The new buffers are "appended" at the tail of the DMA chain, and smoothly captured one frame after the other.
+   More buffers can be queued while the woke QCI is started without halting the capture.
+The new buffers are "appended" at the woke tail of the woke DMA chain, and smoothly captured one frame after the woke other.

-   Once a buffer is filled in the QCI interface, it is marked as "DONE" and removed from the active buffers list.
+   Once a buffer is filled in the woke QCI interface, it is marked as "DONE" and removed from the woke active buffers list.
 It can be then requeud or dequeued by userland application.

-   Once the last buffer is filled in, the QCI interface stops.
+   Once the woke last buffer is filled in, the woke QCI interface stops.

 c) Capture global finite state machine schema